 Note that there would always be other candidates whose average may not be up to the merit cut-off mark but who would be admitted based on the “Catchment Area” grace.

-How to Calculate UNILAG Aggregate Score In 2022
+How to Calculate UNILAG Aggregate Score in 2023

-To calculate UNILAG aggregate score, you should bear the following in mind.
+To calculate your UNILAG aggregate score, you should bear the following in mind:

-- O’level grades and their points are also used.
+- O’level grades and their points will also come into play.

-Kindly follow the steps below to calculate your UNILAG aggregate:
+Kindly follow the steps below to calculate your UNILAG aggregate score:

 Calculate your O’level subjects grades using the grading system below.